underwatergrasshopper/CrossWindowKeyStrokeSender/README.md

 if (result.IsError()) puts(result.GetErrorMessage().c_str());
 ```

-With actions sent directly as a table.
+With actions delivered directly as a table.
 ```c++
 using namespace CWKSS;